sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ## SCENARIOS (these build upon each other)

+> [!NOTE]
+> Bold and checkmark indicate changes from the previous example above.
 ### Scenario: Explicit LPM

 This example shows a single VNET with direct traffic between VMs using mappings.